|Title:||Head Women's Lacrosse Coach|

 O'Brien's first campaign resulted in one of the best seasons in program history.
 The Generals set a school record for wins in a season (17-3) and acheived the highest national ranking (5th) in the the history of the program.
 W&L went undefeated in conference play, claimed the conference tournament title and advanced to the second round of the NCAA Tournament.

 In her second season, O'Brien led the Generals to a 13-5 overall record, including a 7-1 mark in ODAC play.
 The Generals reclaimed the ODAC title and made an appearance in the NCAA Tournament during her third season, finishing with a 14-5 overall record while going undefeated in conference play.
-Most recently, O'Brien guided an inexperienced rebuilding team to the ODAC title after beginning the season with a 2-5 overall record.
+O'Brien guided the inexperienced rebuilding 2013 team to the ODAC title after beginning the season with a 2-5 overall record.
 W&L finished 10-10 overall, knocking off the tournament's top two seeds on the road to claim the league title and NCAA Tournament berth.
 For her efforts, she was named the ODAC Coach of the Year for the third time.

 O'Brien came to W&L after serving as an assistant women's lacrosse coach at Amherst College and as a graduate assistant women's soccer coach at Smith College from 2005-07.